hroyofc/database/xmldb/introduction/introduction.md

 Estimated Workshop Time: 3 hours, 30 minutes

+### Objectives

+In this workshop, we intend to cover the following topics:
+-	How to provision an Oracle Autonomous Database
+-	Fundamentals of XML, XQuery, SQL/XML
+-	How to store, query, process, and update XML data
+-	How to transform relational data to XML data
+-	How to transform XML data to relational data
+-	How to index XML data

+### Prerequisites

+-	An Oracle Cloud Account

 ## What Is XML?

 XML is a human-readable, machine-readable, and self-describing format to represent data in a hierarchical format.
 Here is an example of an XML document containing information on a purchase order.